FAQs for LIS Applicants

 No. The Admissions Committee reads through each applicant's file carefully, reviewing what the statement, references and other content tells them about the applicant's background, talent and other attributes that are needed by the information professions - including readiness to engage in academic work, analytic and conceptual thinking ability, writing skills, and evidence of commitment to the application of new techniques and concepts in the information profession.
 If a file as a whole shows evidence of such qualities, applicants may be admitted despite unsatisfactory scores.
 If it gives reason to doubt this, an applicant may be rejected despite satisfactory scores.

-What about off-campus sites (Virginia, Library of Congress, etc.)?
+What about off-campus sites (Library of Congress, etc.)?

-We offer face-to-face courses at the Library of Congress and in Northern Virginia at Marymount Ballston Center.
-We also offer classes online, as week-long summer intensives and in hybrid face-to-face/online formats.
+We currently offer face-to-face courses each term at the Library of Congress.
+We also offer classes as week-long summer intensives and in hybrid face-to-face/online formats.
 All students are admitted by the Admissions Committee applying the same criteria without reference to the student's location.
 Additionally, all classes are open to all students, without regard to a student's location.
-(For example, a student who normally takes classes at Library of Congress is welcome to register for classes at CUA's campus or in Northern Virginia at any time.)
+(For example, a student who normally takes OWL classes may register for a face-to-face class on campus or at the Library of Congress at any time.)